sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 - **AR(*p*)**: The Autoregressive model uses a linear combination of lags to predict future values.
 The parameter *p* represents the number of lagged observations used in the model.
 AR models are most beneficial when a time series has a strong correlation with its past values.

-- **MA(*q*)**: The Moving Average model uses past forecast errors to make predictions, with *q* indicating the number of lagged forecast errors considered.
+- **MA(*q*)**: The Moving Average model uses past forecast errors to make predictions.
+The parameter *q* indicates the number of lagged forecast errors considered.
 MA models are useful when forecasting errors are correlated.

 - **ARIMA(*p*,*d*,*q*)**: The AutoRegressive Integrated Moving Average model combines elements of the AutoRegressive (AR) model, Moving Average (MA) model, and differencing.
-This makes ARIMA a powerful tool, as it can account for both autoregressive and moving average components while also addressing non-stationarity in the data through differencing.
+It can account for both autoregressive and moving average components while also addressing non-stationarity in the data through differencing.

-Because we already differenced our sales time series, we will immediately focus our attention to the ARIMA(*p*,*d*,*q*) model with *d*=1.
+Because we already differenced our sales time series, we will focus our attention to the ARIMA(*p*,*d*,*q*) model with *d*=1.
 We can use the following rules to determine *p* and *q*.

 - If the ACF declines quickly to zero as lags increase, and the PACF has signiicant spikes at lags 1 to *p*, an AR(*p*) model should be considered.
 - If the ACF has significant spikes at lags 1 to *q*, and the PACF declines quickly to zero, an MA(*q*) model should be considered.